-- 1. In response to contingencies or after approval, submit any proposed changes to the informed consent document with changes highlighted and/or tracked along with a clean version of the informed consent document as a "modification".
-The IRB will administratively reject any modifications to documents that are submitted without an accompanying tracked change version. - 2.
-Investigators must not use any consent form version prior to its approval by the IRB. - 3.
-Each time the informed consent document is modified, the date and version number must be updated. - 4.
-The document title entered into the IRB e-system during the submission process will be displayed on the approval letter from the IRB.
-Therefore, it is important to name the document accurately and in sufficient detail.
+- 1. At the time of initial submission, all informed consent documents (including assent documents, supplementary materials, or scripts as applicable) to be used are to be included in the submission.
+Materials should include all of the elements required by the UAMS IRB and Federal regulations and each of the other elements as is appropriate to the type and nature of the study. - 2.
+Investigators are to describe the entire proposed consent process in the original submission.
+See UAMS IRB Policy 15.5, The Informed Consent Process. - 3.
+After initial submission: - a.
+In response to contingencies or after approval, submit any proposed changes to the informed consent document with changes highlighted and/or tracked along with a clean version of the informed consent document as a "modification".
+The IRB will administratively reject any modifications to documents that are submitted without an accompanying tracked change version. - b.
+Investigators must not use any consent form version prior to its approval by the IRB. - c.
+Each time the informed consent document is modified, the date and version number must be updated. - d.
+Enter a complete document title into the IRB e-system, as this title will be displayed on the IRB approval letter. - e.
+When the IRB approves amendments to a previously approved consent form, the previous version must be retired and can no longer be used to consent subjects.
+The IRB will provide guidance regarding the need to re-consent current subjects using the new form in accordance with IRB Policy 7.4, Review by Convened IRB and IRB Policy 7.5 Expedited Review. - f.
+The IRB does not generally stamp consent forms; but, if the Sponsor requires a stamped consent, the Investigator should contact the IRB office to obtain a stamped copy of the approved consent form.